-Below is a list of the NASW Illinois Chapter committees as mandated by the bylaws of the association (Article IX, Section B).
-These committees focus on the long‐term needs of the association as identified by the NASW Illinois Chapter Board of Directors and the strategic plan.
-A committee must have a direct charge from the board of directors to accomplish long-term and ongoing needs of the board of directors.
+NASW Illinois Chapter committees are mandated per the association bylaws (Article IX, Section B).
+The committees focus on the long‐term needs of the association as identified by the NASW Illinois Chapter Board of Directors and the strategic plan.
+A committee must have a direct charge from the board of directors to accomplish long-term and ongoing needs of the board.

 Click the name below for more information.

 The Executive Committee is responsible for chapter affairs between NASW Illinois Board of Director's meetings.
 The committee consists of the chapter president, president-elect, vice-president, secretary, treasurer, and two members at-large.

 The Finance Committee consists of the chapter treasurer and selected members who review the financial reports of the association.

 The Chapter Committee on Nominations and Leadership Identity (CCNLI) is responsible for conducting the chapter's nominations, selection, and election process in accordance with the Standards for NASW Chapter Nominations and Elections.